The 20+ Sales Coaching Metrics You Should Measure for Effective Skill Coaching

 Man looking at mobile phone with sales coaching metrics to measure

-With a bit of guidance, you can ensure skill coaching is consistent across your organization and impacting rep performance quarter after quarter.
+With some guidance, you can ensure skill coaching is consistent across your organization and impacts rep performance quarter after quarter.

 What is skill coaching?

-First, let’s start with a quick overview of what skill coaching is.
-And how it’s different from deal coaching.
+First, let’s give a quick overview of skill coaching and how it differs from deal coaching.

 Focuses on the deals in front of a seller, and the open opportunities they have and are actively working.
 This type of coaching typically takes place between a manager and a rep weekly, discussing the details of each deal, any blockers, the next steps, and the probability of closing.